Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-We henceforth restrict the rank of graphs to $D=3$ and aim at studying the universal invariant polynomial extending BR polynomial for this new category of graphs.
-The extension for any $D$ should require more work but could be almost inferred from the subsequent analysis.
-From now rank 3 w-colored graphs will be called more simply w-colored graphs.
+{\bf Rank 3 w-colored graph.} We henceforth restrict the rank of stranded graphs to $D=3$, and aim at studying an invariant polynomial satisfying a contraction/cut relation, and generalizing the Tutte and BR polynomials for these new graphs.
+The extension for any $D$ should require more work on the subsequent analysis.
+From now rank 3 w-colored graphs are called more simply w-colored graphs.

-Mostly, we have studied non self-loop edges so far and their main properties under contraction and cut can be guessed in any dimension.
-Self-loops are more subtle and their behavior under contraction is much more involved.
-Restricting to dimension 3 will simplify the analysis.
+Mostly, we have studied non loop edges so far and their main properties under contraction and cut can be guessed in any rank.
+Loops are more subtle and their behavior under contraction is much more involved.
+Restricting to rank 3 simplifies the analysis.

+The contraction of a loop edge may disconnect a stranded vertex and the resulting HESG.
+Several cases may be discussed according to the number of connected components into which the vertex graph decomposes upon contraction and whether there are stranded edges linking these components.

+The contraction of a loop edge $e$ may remove some chords within the stranded vertex $v$ on which $e$ is incident.
+From this removal may result a disconnection the vertex graph of $v$.
+Let us study this in details.

+Given a strand $s$ of a stranded edge $e$ incident to stranded vertex $v$.
+We call \emph{sector} of $s$, the union of the set of chords and set pre-edge points in $v$ that defines a connected component vertex graph on which is incident $s$, when $e$ is contracted.
+If a strand contributes to an inner loop, then its sector is empty.
+Stranded edges and sHEs may be incident to some pre-edges of a given sector.
+A sector and its incident stranded edges and sHEs will be pictured as a black diagram.
+Looking at the set of strands of a fixed stranded edge $e$ incident to $v$, the sectors associated with the strands are called sectors of $v$.
+For a rank $D=3$ HESG, for a given rank $D=3$ stranded edge $e$ incident to $v$, we have at most three sectors in $v$.

-Self-loops find also a meaning in the present situation.
-A self-loop can be at most a 3--inner edge.
-A 3--inner edge determines by itself a graph, see Figure \ref{fig:mpinner}O. If it is a 2--inner self-loop then $e$ should be of the form illustrated in Figure \ref{fig:mpinner}A. Otherwise, $e$ may be a 1--inner self-loop (Figure \ref{fig:mpinner}B) or a 0--inner (Figure \ref{fig:mpinner}C).
+We now restrict to the case of rank 3 w-colored graphs.
+A loop can be at most a 3--inner edge.
+A 3--inner edge determines by itself a graph, see Figure \ref{fig:mpinner}O. If it is a 2--inner loop, then $e$ should be of the form illustrated in Figure \ref{fig:mpinner}A. Otherwise, $e$ may be a 1--inner loop (Figure \ref{fig:mpinner}B), or a 0--inner (Figure \ref{fig:mpinner}C).

-For a 2--inner self-loop $e$, the outer strand of $e$ should be in contact with other flags or edges, otherwise $e$ would be a 3--inner edge.
-We represent the rest of the vertex with possible edges and flags attached by a black diagram in Figure \ref{fig:mpinner}A.
+For a 2--inner loop $e$, the outer strand of $e$ should be incident to chords linked to pre-edges meeting sHEs or edges (otherwise $e$ would be a 3--inner edge) : it has a unique sector and we represent the rest of the stranded vertex possibly with edges and sHEs attached, by a black diagram in Figure \ref{fig:mpinner}A.

-A 1--inner self-loop $e$ has two outer strands which should be in contact with two sectors of the vertex, $v_1$ and $v_2$ as illustrated in Figure \ref{fig:mpinner}B, such that $v_1$ and $v_2$ have at least two flags or edges.
-Remark that nothing prevents $v_1$ and $v_2$ to have pre-flags in common or to be linked by bows.
-In this situation, we shall say that these sectors coincide otherwise we call them separate.
-A 2--inner self-loop $e$ has three such sectors, $v_1,v_2$ and $v_3$, which can pairwise coincide or can be pairwise separate.
-Separate sectors should contain each at least two flags or edges.